riipandi/carats/README.md

 - [sqlx-cli](https://crates.io/crates/sqlx-cli) a command line tool for sqlx.
 - [cargo-px](https://crates.io/crates/cargo-px), a cargo sub-command designed to augment cargo's capabilities.
 - [cargo-watch](https://crates.io/crates/cargo-watch), a tool for watching the project files and recompiling when they change.
-- [cargo-make](https://sagiegurari.github.io/cargo-make/#installation), task runner and build tool for Rust project.
+- [taskfile](https://taskfile.dev/installation/), task runner and build tool to be simpler and easier to use.
 - [toml-cli](https://github.com/gnprice/toml-cli), a simple CLI for editing and querying TOML files.
 - [Docker](https://docs.docker.com/engine/install), v2.10 or greater, only required when building container image.